-Thus, like the liquor statute and the '518 procedure, the statute in Bugenig expressly authorizes a tribal ordinance applying to nonmembers, with the precaution that federal agency approval is also required.
-The '1300i-7 delegation is unique, however, in that it relates only to exercises of civil authority by the Hoopa Valley Tribe.
+Thus, like the liquor statute and the § 518 procedure, the statute in Bugenig expressly authorizes a tribal ordinance applying to nonmembers, with the precaution that federal agency approval is also required.
+The § 1300i-7 delegation is unique, however, in that it relates only to exercises of civil authority by the Hoopa Valley Tribe.

-The district court noted that correct construction of the Hoopa-Yurok Settlement Act is a question of law.
-It found no authority supporting Bugenig's contention that the phrase ratified and confirmed was ambiguous:
+Construction of the Hoopa-Yurok Settlement Act is a question of law, the district court found.
+It found no authority supporting Bugenig's contention that the phrase "ratified and confirmed" was ambiguous:

-The Court concludes that the plain meaning of ratified and confirmed is to give every clause in the document being ratified the full force and effect of a congressional statute.
+The Court concludes that the plain meaning of "ratified and confirmed" is to give every clause in the document being ratified the full force and effect of a congressional statute.
 Nothing in the legislative history of the Act evinces a clearly expressed legislative intention to the contrary. . . .
-Accordingly, the Court holds that '1300i-7 of the Act unambiguously grants each clause of the Tribal Constitution the full force and effect of a congressional statute.
-[37]
+Accordingly, the Court holds that § 1300i-7 of the Act unambiguously grants each clause of the Tribal Constitution the full force and effect of a congressional statute.53

-A three-judge panel of the Ninth Circuit Court of Appeals reversed and remanded the district court's decision on October 3, 2000.
-[38] Judge O'Scannlain wrote on behalf of himself and Judges Reavley and Gould, holding that because of a presumption against tribal jurisdiction over nonmembers on fee lands, any congressional delegation must be truly express.
-The influence of Judge Ginsberg's gold standard of delegation was clear, as the panel reasoned that if Congress uses the notwithstanding the issuance of any fee patent proviso, then an appropriate delegation of authority over fee land has been made.
-Any alternative formulation must, on its face, represent a pellucid delegation of the claimed authority, the panel held.
+A three-judge panel of the Ninth Circuit Court of Appeals reversed and remanded the district court's decision on October 3, 2000.54 Judge O'Scannlain wrote on behalf of himself and Judges Reavley and Gould, holding that because of a presumption against tribal jurisdiction over nonmembers on fee lands, any congressional delegation must be truly express.
+The influence of Judge Ginsberg's "gold standard" of delegation was clear, as the panel reasoned that if Congress uses the "notwithstanding the issuance of any fee patent" proviso, then an appropriate delegation of authority over fee land has been made.
+Any alternative formulation must represent, on its face, a "pellucid" delegation of the claimed authority, the panel held.